 Boston Brace, Cheneau Gensingen Brace

 We can confidently state that the Gensingen brace® is the best scoliosis brace available.
-This bold statement is based on the results we’ve seen patients achieve in Germany, in our own facility for the past several years, and by our colleagues in Europe and Asia.
+This bold statement is based on the results we’ve seen patients achieve in Germany, in our own facility for the past decade plus, and by our colleagues in Europe and Asia.
 This statement has also been validated by patients who have worn various other scoliosis braces and switched to the Gensingen brace® for the potential to improve a previously progressive scoliosis.

-If your child is having a difficult time wearing his/her Boston brace, struggling or progressing in a nighttime brace, or has another brace that you think could be improved upon please call us to find out more about the potential of the Gensingen Brace® for your child.
-Our goal is to improve the scoliosis experience for each of our patients.
+If your child is having a difficult time wearing his/her Boston brace, struggling or progressing in a nighttime brace, or has another brace that you think could be improved upon, please call us to find out more about the potential of the Gensingen Brace® for your child.
+Our goal is to improve upon the scoliosis experience for each of our patients.
 A better brace may just be the starting point in terms of mood, attitude, comfort and most importantly outcome!

 Managing scoliosis is an art as well as science.
 Applying the most up-to-date innovations is essential.